armory-io/go-commons/iam/README.md

 ###  JWT Verification: Manual extraction

-You can verify the token after extracting from the authorization headers manually if you do not wish to use the middleware and implement your own error handling:
+You can verify the token after extracting from the authorization headers manually if you do not wish to use the middleware and implement your own bs handling:
 ```go
 token, err := a.ExtractAndVerifyPrincipalFromTokenString(tokenStr)
 ```